Praveen005/System-Design/Databases/Relational-Databases/Notes.md

 > > > The data just can't vanish out of the blue.

 > > > The Relational Database gives you the guarantee, that when you commit any transaction, that commit is being written on the disk and it will be there no matter what.

+## Ways of replicating DB:

+1. Asynchronous Replication
+    1. Creating a Replica Using PerconaXtraBackup
+    2. Creating a Replica Using the Clone Plugin
+    3. Creating a Replica Using mysqldump
+    4. Creating a Replica Using mydumper and myloader
+    5. Group Replication

+2. Synchronous Replication
+    1. Galera/PXC Cluster